About the LL.M. in American Law for Foreign Lawyers

 Admission to the LL.M.
-Program in American Law is open to only a select few foreign graduate law students each year.
+Program in American Law is open to foreign graduate law students.
 Applicants must have completed a basic law degree from a recognized college, university or law school outside the United States.
 Students must have excellent academic records and strong professional and/or academic recommendations.
 Professional experience and demonstrated leadership skills will also be taken into account in admissions’ decisions.

-Florida State Law seeks for the Program to include students from a diverse group of countries and experiences.
+Florida State University College of Law seeks for the program to include students from a diverse group of countries and experiences.